reoccurcat/discord2groupme/README.md

 4. Install discord.js and request for node, then json and requests for python.

 5. Start discordhook with node and groupmehook with python.

+## Extra Info

+Discord names will be shortened to 7 characters on groupme to better fit within 140 characters.

 ## Questions